 - Where proposals are equivalent in merit, selection of proposals will favor distribution of grants across the largest possible number of disciplines.

-- Priority will be given to students who have not graduated prior to the start date of the summer research collaborative grant award.
+- Only under exceptional circumstances where all other meritorious proposals have been funded will students who have graduated prior to the state date of the summer research collaborative grant period be considered.

-- This program is available to only those teams that apply to the FDC.
+- This program is available only to those faculty and students who apply to the FDC.

-- Teams will be selected by the Associate Dean of the Faculty for Personnel, Development, and Diversity and the Program Coordinator following recommendation by the FDC.
+- Projects will be selected by the Associate Dean of the Faculty following recommendation by the FDC.

 - Applications need to specify the grant period.

-- Teams are expected to be present for the group sessions unless prior arrangements have been made with the Program Coordinator for the Faculty Student Summer Research Program when the awards are accepted.
+- Faculty-student teams are expected to be present for the group sessions unless prior arrangements have been made with the program coordinator for the Faculty Student Summer Research Program when the awards are accepted.
 Participating teams will be given a schedule of expected dates for session participation.

-- Teams may be asked to participate in programs where they can report on their work from the summer to the larger Skidmore community during the succeeding academic year.
+- Faculty-student partners on each project may be asked to participate in programs where they can report on their work from the summer to the larger Skidmore community during the succeeding academic year.